Skip to navigation Skip to content

 For assistance with coding, see:

-The FINS Bulletin contains coding instructions for individual superannuation funds (for example, Q-super REST and HESTA) if you are unable to find these funds with a name search.
+The FINS Bulletin contains coding instructions for individual superannuation funds (for example, Q-super REST and HESTA) if unable to find these funds with a name search.
 Do not code these products using MIUS.

 Procedure ends here.